panter/blog.panter.ch/source/2015-09-08-meteor-and-three-js.html.markdown

 ## Setup the camera

-Let's add a camera and make it rotateable with the mouse and let there be light:
+Let's add a camera and make it rotatable with the mouse and let there be light:

 ~~~